37 Best Things To Do In Florence, Italy

 Drinks at Sesto on Arno

-Florence is packed with rooftop bars (stay tuned as I will be writing about it) but this is easily my favorite.
-If you have the budget to splurge (it’s €20 for a glass of champagne) this is easily one of the best things to do in Florence.
+Florence is packed with rooftop bars (stay tuned, as I will be writing about them), but this is easily my favorite.
+If you have the budget to splurge (last time I went, it was €20 for a glass of champagne), this is easily one of the best things to do in Florence.

 Ponte Vecchio